Balaban, Syria

 Balaban (بلابان) is a village in northern Aleppo Governorate, northern Syria.
 Situated on the northern Manbij Plain, about halfway between Jarabulus and Manbij, the village is located about 9 km west of river Euphrates, and 5 km north of the lower course of Sajur River.

 With 227 inhabitants, as per the 2004 census, Balaban administratively belongs to Nahiya Jarabulus within Jarabulus District.
 Nearby localities include Dabis 4 km to the north.
+The village is inhabited by Turkmen.